zoobot/balena-residency/README.md

 ## Setup and configuration

 1. Create a fleet of zeros.
 Nice to have one as primary and one as backup sms server
-2. Create a fleet of GPUs ideally
+2. Create a fleet of GPUs ideally ( I am trying on the NUC which is slow )
 4. clone the code
 ```git clone git@github.com:zoobot/twilio-block.git```
 ```git clone git@github.com:zoobot/vqgan-clip-docker.git```